-- (c) The ESRS architecture foresees the preparation of sector-specific standards, not yet included in this consultation.
+(c) The ESRS architecture foresees the preparation of sector-specific standards, not included in this consultation.
 Such standards will prescribe disclosure requirements designed to provide for the preparation of information relating to sustainability risks, impacts and opportunities that are deemed to be material for all undertakings operating in a given sector.
-Such disclosure requirements complement those prescribed by the cross-cutting standards and the topical (sector-agnostic) standards and cover additional information to be reported on the policies, targets, actions and action plans, resources adopted by the undertaking on a given sustainability subject matter, as well as on the corresponding performance measurement metrics. - 30 All three categories of standards are meant to organise the reporting of information in a way that will foster relevance and comparability (across sectors and within sectors) while being reader / user friendly.
-They also prescribe how mandatory information resulting from all other ESRS should be organised and presented in the Management Report.
+Such disclosure requirements complement those prescribed by the cross-cutting standards and the topical (sector-agnostic) standards and specify additional information to be reported on the policies, targets, actions and action plans, resources adopted by the undertaking on a given sustainability subject matter, as well as on the corresponding performance measurement metrics.